eclipse-autowrx/docs/content/epic/inventory/development_plan.md

   6. Develop frontend UI for creating and deleting InstanceRelation entities, ensuring validation, and integrate with backend.
 - **Testing**:
   - Write **unit tests** for the backend CRUD routes for Relation and InstanceRelation entities.
-  - Write **unit tests** for the validation logic in InstanceRelation creation (e.g., schema matching, uniqueness).
+  - Write **unit tests** for the validation logic in InstanceRelation creation
-  - Write **unit tests** for the cascading delete logic (e.g., ensure related entities are deleted correctly).
+  - Write **unit tests** for the cascading delete logic
   - Write **integration tests** for the Relation and InstanceRelation API endpoints to verify database interactions.

 ### Phase 4: Implement Data Change Capturing/Tracking to Inventory Entities

 - **Tasks**:
-  1. Select and integrate a Mongoose plugin for capturing data changes (e.g., mongoose-audit-trail).
+  1. Create a Mongoose plugin for capturing data changes
   2. Apply the change capture plugin to the four core entities: Schema, Instance, Relation, and InstanceRelation.
   3. Develop backend API routes to query the change log data.
   4. Implement frontend UI to view the change log and integrate with backend APIs.
 - **Testing**:
-  - Write **unit tests** to verify that the change capture mechanism logs changes to the core entities (e.g., create, update, delete actions).
+  - Write **unit tests** to verify that the change capture mechanism logs changes to the core entities
-  - Write **unit tests** for the backend API routes that query the change log data (e.g., filtering by entity or timestamp).
+  - Write **unit tests** for the backend API routes that query the change log data
   - Write **integration tests** to ensure the change log API endpoints correctly retrieve logged data from the database.

 ### Phase 5: Implement Integrations of Inventory to Specific Features & Improve Search and Filter